Company Details

 Most Recent Customer Advisory: The most recent customer advisory issued were an Informed Affected Patients, The company immediately took strict actions and informed the affected patients and employee to be alerted., breach notification letters mailed to affected patients and Breach notifications sent to impacted individuals (delayed).

-Most Recent Entry Point: The most recent entry point used by an initial access broker was an Authorized internal access (former employee).
+Most Recent Entry Point: The most recent entry point used by an initial access broker were an Authorized internal access (former employee) and Corporate networks.

 Most Significant Root Cause: The most significant root cause identified in post-incident analysis was insufficient access revocation for terminated employeeslack of monitoring for unauthorized access, Insufficient controls to prevent unauthorized data access by terminated employeesDelayed breach notification due to law enforcement request.